 Set Term With the Employer

 Simply put, not all employees enjoy the same protections when it comes to employment.
-This is why it\’s so important for individuals negotiating a contract to be fully aware of their options before committing themselves and signing on that dotted line.
+It is why it’s so essential for individuals negotiating a contract to be fully aware of their options before committing themselves and signing on that dotted line.
 For example, an at-will employee can potentially get let go with no notice whatsoever if they don’t do what their employers want them to do—think back from your favorite show where someone gets fired because she didn’t sell enough lemonade in one day!
-Meanwhile, there are also some contracts that specify fixed terms like two years or more; these types of agreements will detail specific reasons as well as probation periods (if applicable) for termination without cause should either party fail to uphold certain obligations set forth by this agreement.
+Meanwhile, some contracts specify fixed terms like two years or more; these agreements will detail specific reasons and probation periods (if applicable) for termination without cause should either party fail to uphold certain obligations set forth by this agreement.

 When an employee must quit their job, they are obligated to give notice that the relationship is ending.
-It\’s typical for a physician to give between 60 to 90 days’ notice before terminating employment so both parties can prepare accordingly.
+It ’s typical for a physician to provide between 60 to 90 days notice before terminating employment so both parties can prepare accordingly.

-An employment contract is a formal agreement between an employee and employer in which the two of them agree to work together.
-The fixed-term contracts are one type, but there are also other types for jobs with more fluid timelines such as hourly wages or commissions based on performance.
+An employment contract is a formal agreement between an employee and an employer in which they agree to work together.
+Fixed-term agreements are one type, but there are other types for jobs with more fluid timelines, such as hourly wages or commissions based on performance.

 For instance: If an employee wasn’t providing services agreed upon in a contract but had been given sufficient time for absences due to illness or injury, then they could cancel it without giving notice; however, if either party provides no reason, this would fall under “\constructive dismissal.”

-An employee who signed a fixed term of employment has certain rights when considering being dismissed from work earlier than expected based on agreement with the company during negotiation stages- one such right relates back to whether or not duties were met as per the original terms set
+An employee who signed a fixed term of employment has certain rights when considering being dismissed from work earlier than expected based on agreement with the company during negotiation stages- one such right relates to whether or not duties were met as per the original terms set.

 Physician Employment Agreement Review